fmbarina/.dotfiles/README.md

 Heavily inspired by this guy's [very cool dotfiles](https://github.com/cowboy/dotfiles), thanks cowboy.
 In fact, it might've easier to just use his, but I don't learn as well without doing things myself.

-I'd also like to thank the [dotfiles community](https://dotfiles.github.io) for all the amazing dotfiles and guides out there.
+I'd also like to thank the [dotfiles community](https://dotfiles.github.io) all around for all the amazing dotfiles and guides out there.

 ## License